Morley Memorial Primary School

 All of our classrooms are inclusion-friendly: we aim to teach in a way that will support children with additional needs including tendencies towards dyslexia, dyspraxia, ASD, ADHD and EAL.
 As part of our approach we use the Morley Memorial Primary Inclusion Essentials These inclusion essentials are:

 This is good practice to support all children but is vital for those who particularly need it.
 All of our children access the National Curriculum, and we recognise achievement and expertise in all curricular areas.
-As part of routine class differentiation, curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.
+Provision routinely considers adaptations to curriculum content and ideas can be simplified and made more accessible by using visual, tactile and concrete resources.

-How do we support improving emotional and social development of children with SEN?
+How do we support improving the emotional and social development of children with SEN?

 The school has a zero-tolerance approach to bullying, especially towards children with SEND and disabilities.